afnankb/Project-1/README.md

 ## planning and development process

-  Start with html and css pages after that start java script page .
+  Start with html and css pages after that start in  java script page .
-  After link all pages togather start devolpment , First start if the game for two players ( play game , find the winner , count the number of winner times or tie  and if select play again the game will restart ) after that devlopment if select one player game ( play with computer )at same steps.
+  After link all pages togather start develpment , First start if the game for two players ( play game , find the winner , count the number of winner times or tie  and if select play again the game will restart ) after that devlopment if select one player game ( play with computer ) at same steps.

 ## Code Examples